Cost of Living

 You can search Scholarship Hub for organisations that provide grants and scholarships to students in specific situations / studying specific subjects.

-Most students can't claim Universal Credit or the older means-tested benefits but for those of you who do fit into one of the exceptions, there will be a Cost of Living Payment of £900 in 2023-24 for those on means-tested benefits, and the first payment of £301 will be paid in the spring.
-A further £150 Disability Cost of Living Payment will also be paid in the summer to those on Personal Independence Payment or Disability Living Allowance.
+Most students can't claim Universal Credit or the older means-tested benefits but for those of you who do fit into one of the exceptions, there are Cost of Living Payments for those on means-tested benefits.
+The next payment of £299 is due between 6 and 22 February 2024.

 Foodbanks are there for those in extreme hardship who are unable to afford food or essentials.
 If you'd like a foodbank referral you can visit Citizens Advice or get in touch with ASK.